international employment law firm alliance L&E Global

 Salary

 In principle, minimum wages are fixed per sector of industry in collective bargaining agreements.
-Yet, these minimum wages may not be lower than the guaranteed average minimum monthly wage, fixed by national CBA, which amounts to 1,954.99 EUR (figure in 2023).
+Yet, these minimum wages may not be lower than the guaranteed average minimum monthly wage, fixed by national CBA, which amounts to 2,070.48 EUR (figure in 2024).
 In addition to their monthly gross salary, employees are entitled to double holiday pay.
 Moreover, in most sectors of industry, the payment of an end-of-year premium is mandatory.
+Certain sectors also provide mandatory variable bonusses or eco vouchers.

 Maximum Working Week

-The maximum average working time is 38 hours per week and 8 hours per day; however the maximum working time per week may be lower in some sectors of industry on the basis of a collective bargaining agreement.
+The maximum average working time is 38 hours per week and 8 hours per day.
+However, the maximum working time per week may be lower in some sectors of industry on the basis of a collective bargaining agreement.
 There are several statutory exceptions to this rule.
 In case of shift work, it is for instance possible to work up to 11 hours per day and in case of continuous work even up to 12 hours.
 Under certain conditions, flexible working time schedules with a weekly working time exceeding 38 hours may be introduced, provided that the quarterly or yearly average remains at 38 hours per week.
+It is also very common to have a 40-hour work week, which is compensated with 12 compensation rest days per year (to bring the average back to 38 hours).
 Daily minimum working time is three hours, but statutory exceptions exist.
 Working at night, on Sundays and during public holidays is only allowed under strict legal conditions.

 Overtime